bhav-17/CGXSwarrnim/Semester-1/Git & GitHub/19. Git Stash - Save Your Work Without Committing/Assignment.md

 ### Part C2 — Theory (10 mins)

-Answer in 2–4 lines each in `assignmentC.md`.
+Answer in 2–4 lines each in your notebook.

 6. In your own words, what is `git stash` and why is it useful?